Configuration Options

 Multiple Choice Toggle

 Enable multiple choice selection to allow users to select more than one option.
-When enabled:
+When enabled:- Users can select multiple buttons before submitting

 - A custom submit button appears with configurable text